databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/11-ai-functions/01-ai-to-sql.md

 ---
-title: 'AI_TO_SQL'
+title: "AI_TO_SQL"
 ---

 Converts natural language instructions into SQL queries with the latest model `text-davinci-003`.

 Databend offers an efficient solution for constructing SQL queries by incorporating OLAP and AI.
 Through this function, instructions written in a natural language can be converted into SQL query statements that align with the table schema.
-For example, the function can be provided with a sentence like "Get all items that cost 10 dollars or less" as an input and generate the corresponding SQL query "SELECT * FROM items WHERE price <= 10" as output.
+For example, the function can be provided with a sentence like "Get all items that cost 10 dollars or less" as an input and generate the corresponding SQL query `SELECT * FROM items WHERE price <= 10` as output.

 The main code implementation can be found [here](https://github.com/datafuselabs/databend/blob/1e93c5b562bd159ecb0f336bb88fd1b7f9dc4a62/src/query/service/src/table_functions/openai/ai_to_sql.rs).